KevinBeeson/CMCL_technical_test/README.md

 ## Example run

-To run the program use the following command:
+To run the program, use the following command:
 ```bash
  python water_level.py
 ```
-The program will then fetch all the names of the stations and the user can start narrowing down the data base to their wanted water station or just select a water station.
+The program will then fetch all the names of the stations, and the user can start narrowing down the database to their wanted water station or just select a water station.
 ```
 INFO:root:Getting all the stations
 INFO:root:Successfully got stations